 In April 2020, Ron Lindner was notified he’d been inducted into the 2020 Class of the Bass Fishing Hall of Fame.
 Unfortunately, due to COVID restrictions, the 2020 Induction Dinner was cancelled.
 Then in late November, 2020, Ron passed.

-I was lucky enough to be at the 2021 Induction Dinner and watched as Ron’s son, James, and daughter, Dawn, accepted his plaque and gave a memorable acceptance speech on behalf of their father.
+I was lucky enough to be at the 2021 Induction Dinner and watched as Ron’s son, James, and daughter, Dawn, accept his plaque and gave a memorable acceptance speech on behalf of their father.

 Ron and Al set forth in 1964 to change angling and teach all who would listen how to become a better angler.
 I would have to say they succeeded beyond their wildest dreams.
 Thank you, Ron and Al, and the entire Lindner family, for all you’ve contributed to the sport.